-Sir Thomas More depicts a leader of grand moral and authority, one who will order his own soldiers to work along with the captured to help construct this new isle.
-Now, one will likely ask, how will all the things that this Utopus proposes - the equal sized cities, the careful selection of the crops, and overall, the way the land is shaped - actually be possible?
-And one will likely ask, how can a leader create the perfect society for imperfect people, when that who founds it, is imperfect themselves?
+Sir Thomas More depicts a leader of grand moral and authority.
+This leader, Utopus, is one who will order his own soldiers to work along with the captured to help construct this new isle.
+Now, how will all the things that this Utopus proposes - the equal sized cities, the careful selection of the crops, and overall, the way the land is shaped - actually be possible?
+How can a leader create the perfect society for imperfect people when that who founded it is imperfect themselves?

-Now this doesn’t mean anyone should dismiss this idealistic, humanist Renaissance society.
+Now this doesn’t mean anyone should dismiss this idealistic, humanist, Renaissance society.
 He has plenty of great ideas.
-For example, he proposes those of the city and those of the town should switch places every twenty years, to live a sort of “full” existence if you will.
+For example, Utopus proposes those of the city and those of the town should switch places every twenty years.This is to live a sort of “full” existence, if you will.
 Utopus’ idea is for all people to see the flip side of the coin, to see how the city moves on, and how those in the country keep it moving on.

-Consider now the careful selection of what is grown, how it is grown, and in what quantities.
+Consider the careful selection of what is grown, how it is grown, and in what quantities.
 There is never too little, never too much.
 Even surplus is never wasted; it always somehow finds a home.
 That is one of the greatest flaws in our society today.
 There is so much waste, so much left over, so much that rots, and so much that could have served a purpose; but no one was kind enough to give it to those who needed it.
 People today just won’t take the time, even though they have the means, to give it to those in need.
-In this country, we have people starving to death, and all this food that spoils.
-This wouldn’t happen.
+In this world, we have people starving to death, and yet have all this food that spoils.
+This wouldn’t happen in the Utopia.

-Now what is most interesting: you have people working so hard they always beat the deadline with more than necessary effort.
+Now, what is most interesting about this Utopia is the people working so hard they always beat the deadline with more than necessary effort.
 Was not America such a place years ago?
-Having a population being proud of what they do - that is the way a society is to work.
-But alas, we humans are imperfect creatures, and though imperfect creatures can come up with perfect ideas, it is beyond our humanity to implement them to the fullest.
+Being proud of what they do, that is the way a society is to work.
+But alas, we humans are imperfect creatures.
+Though imperfect creatures can come up with near-perfect ideas, it is beyond our humanity to implement them to the fullest.
 What would you use to make them work this hard?
 Will some get a better opportunity?
 Then what?
 Will not others be jealous?
 There are so many questions to answer.

 Utopia clearly contains many good ideas at how a society should run, but there are so many loopholes.
-There are problems with any idea.
+There are problems with any grand idea of organizing a society.
 How will it be brought about?
 It just seems quite unrealistic.
-Those who do wrong, and there will be those - how will they be brought to justice?
+Those who do wrong - and there will be those - how will they be brought to justice?
 Ah, but people don’t wish to see the dark in society.
 Regardless, it’s there, and it has to be dealt with.
 Basically, there can be no Utopia unless we as humans become perfect beings, and that won’t happen anytime soon.
 Read: never.